myitcv/neovim/README.md

 ## Todo list

+* Fix race condition on stdin of embedded client
 * Remove unncessary `sync.Mutex` on `stdWrapper.Write`
 * Tidy up use of `PanicOnError` and ensure all errors that would otherwise have been return use `panic` if this is set
 * Add support for functions that `CanFail`